jasonsbarr/how-to-think-like-a-programmer/manuscript/04-objects.md

 ```

 You can also use `Object.defineProperty` for setters just like you can with getters.

-Note that you can also use bracket notation to access a character in a string, starting with 0 as the index of the first character.
-In programming we start counting from 0 instead of 1, which can be confusing for beginners.

-Even more confusingly, the index isn't based on Unicode scalars like it is when you iterate over a string.
-The index stands for the UTF-16 code unit found at the index.
-You'll remember from the last chapter that a UTF-16 character is made up of at least 1 16 bit (2 byte) numeric value mapped to text.
-In JavaScript these values are called char codes.
-For people who write in English or another language with letters derived from the Latin alphabet, there will be no difference between most char code and code point numeric values in most cases.

 ## Constructor Functions and The `new` Keyword